ZachFriedenberger/neurotheory-garden/_notes/Auto-Encoding Variational Bayes Summary.md

 - Also known as a [[pathwise-based gradient estimator]]
 	- Sometimes called the "push-in method" because the parameters are pushed inside and do not appear directly in the expectation
 - Sample from a simpler base distribution then scale (e.g., Gaussian varaible can be representated as a mean + varaince)
-- Has lower variance than score-based estimator when the number of parameters is large (WHY??)
+- Has lower variance than score-based estimator when the number of parameters is large - Monte Carlo Gradient Estimation in Machine Learning 2020 (WHY??)

 First we reparameterize $z \sim q_{\phi}(z \vert x)$ using the differentiable transformation $g_{\phi}(\epsilon, x)$ , where $\epsilon$ is an auxillary noise varaible